How to Advertise on Facebook in 2021: The Definitive Facebook Ads Guide

 - Show ads to the maximum number of audience within a defined budget.
 Can also be used to target nearby people

-- Helps you to drive more targeted audience to your website.
+- Helps you to drive a more targeted audience to your website.
 This usually works well when you link ads in place.

 - Facebook is all about driving engagement.
 This subtype ensures that there is a lot of engagement metrics on your page or post.
 You can also choose to optimize for event responses or offer claims